 Tip 4: Use the combination setting appropriately

-So, when should you use the combination setting?
+So, when should you use the combination set?
 Basically, whenever you want to cook your food quickly but you want to ensure that it is evenly cooked then you use a combination setting.

 The microwave rays will penetrate thick foods and will cook quickly from the inside while the convection currents will help in distributing heat to give a nice crispy surface to it.
 So, in short, if you want a well-cooked dish both from the inside and the outside then a combination setting is the perfect choice for you.